Zouher-20/Codelabs/README.md

 7. Once the hotfix is complete it is merged to both develop and master

 ## Notes
--Use Prettier for code formatting.
+- Use Prettier for code formatting.